 "--And a cute ass it is.
 I would not really mind."
-Pascal eyed the semi-translucent skirt poking out from underneath her jacket and chuckled.
+Pascal chuckled as he eyed the semi-translucent skirt poking out from underneath her jacket.

 Kaede quickly pulled the bottom hem of her now-oversized jacket down, with shades of embarrassment working into a pale face reddened by frustrated anger:

 "What part of 'I'm a guy' are you not understanding?"

 "The fact that you are an adorable young lady."